Chingford: Churches

 All Saints' Church in Chingford Mount (known locally as the Old Church) is a Grade II* listed Church of England church at Old Church Road.
 Parts of the church date back to the 12th and 13th centuries, but it now forms part of the parish of St Peter and St Paul, Chingford, which took over its role as the parish church in 1844.
 The church stands on the summit of Chingford Mount and has views westwards towards the reservoirs of the Lea Valley.
 Directly opposite the church is Chingford Mount Cemetery.

 The Roman Catholic church of Our Lady of Grace & Saint Teresa of Avila is on the corner of Kings Road and Station Road, next to St Mary's Catholic Primary School.
 The current half-timbered building dates from 1931, on the site of an earlier 1919 church.

-Governance
+Governance and representation

 Parliament

-Chingford is within the Chingford and Woodford Green UK Parliament constituency, which consists of the six Chingford wards in the Borough of Waltham Forest and two wards in the Borough of Redbridge.
+Chingford is within the Chingford and Woodford Green UK Parliament constituency, which consists of parts of the Boroughs of Waltham Forest and Redbridge.
 Iain Duncan Smith has been the sitting MP since 1992.

 Former MPs include Norman Tebbit, Leah Manning, Stan Newens, and Winston Churchill (when Chingford was in the Epping constituency).